 A trap is that many of us have for years been driving combustion engine vehicles, where while it is still clear that going faster requires more energy, just how much more energy is hidden by the inefficiencies of the drive train at lower speeds.
 Move to an EV, and it becomes more transparent how rapidly energy requirements increase as speed increases.

 The case for Hybrids.

 Driving in cities produces inefficiencies because of the frequent stopping.
-Whenever a car decelerates using brakes, all the energy used to accelerate the car was lost as heat in the brakes, and causes wear on the brakes.
-So lots of decelerating in city traffic, means lots of lost energy.
-Hybrid cars can capture much of that energy by using an electric motor/generator operating as a generator to slow the car and capture the energy, and reuse the energy captured to help re-accelerate the car by operating the motor/generator in ‘motor’ mode when getting back to speed.
+Whenever a car decelerates using friction brakes, then energy previously used to all the energy used to accelerate the car, is converted from momentum into heat energy which must be dissipated and causes wear on the brakes.
+So, lots of decelerating in city traffic, means lots of lost energy.
+Hybrid cars can capture much of that energy by using an electric motor/generator operating as a generator to slow the car acting as regenerative brakes which convert the energy into electricity instead of head and capture the energy, and reuse the energy captured to help re-accelerate the car by operating the motor/generator in ‘motor’ mode when getting back to speed.
 This makes hybrid vehicles more efficient in cities, but often no more efficient at constant speed on a highway when using the same size combustion engine, as there is no braking energy available to be captured when driving on the highway.
 The only solution for better fuel economy on the highway, is a smaller combustion engine, which can be acceptable if the electric motor/generator provides additional power when needed.